TC Energy Earnings Call Transcripts

 -

-The meeting covered director elections, auditor appointment, executive compensation, and amendments to the shareholder rights plan, all of which passed with strong shareholder participation.
-Strategic updates included a renewed focus on natural gas and power, a 3.3% dividend increase, and ongoing leadership in methane management.
+The meeting covered director elections, auditor appointment, executive compensation, and a shareholder rights plan amendment, all of which passed with strong shareholder participation.
+Strategic updates included a renewed focus on natural gas and power, major project completions, and a 3.3% dividend increase.
+Methane emissions management and transparency remain key priorities.

 -